A Foolproof Guide to Finding Japanese Song Lyrics (Plus: Discovering Your Genre)

-In case you were unaware of the epicness of learning Japanese through music, take a look at that first.
-And it is epic.
+In case you were unaware of the epicness of learning Japanese through music, let’s go over it first.

 Why Learn Japanese Through Song Lyrics?